Reconnect Klamath focuses on the shared values of Klamath Basin communities.

 Clean Water is Good for Business

 Whether you are a fisherman, farmer, outfitter, or business owner in a riverside community, good water quality is key to your livelihood.
-The Klamath River suffers from poor water quality that too often leads to regulatory burdens for farmers and ranchers and restricts river recreation.
+The Klamath River has suffered from poor water quality caused largely by the four hydroelectric dams that will be removed by the end of 2024.
+However, the rest of the watershed still struggles with water quality challenges.
 Reconnect Klamath promotes cooperative efforts led by Tribes, local governments, non-profits, and irrigation districts to improve water quality.

 Water Conservation

 The Klamath River once hosted prolific runs of salmon, steelhead, sturgeon, and lamprey.
-The Upper Basin is home to c’wam and koptu, sucker species found only in the Klamath along with trophy-sized red band trout.
-We support community efforts to restore habitat that in turn will support in-river and ocean fisheries and a local recreational economy by keeping more water in Upper Klamath Lake and the river.
+The Upper Basin is home to c’waam and koptu, sucker species found only in the Klamath along with trophy-sized redband trout.
+We support community efforts to restore habitat that in turn will support in-river and ocean fisheries, a local recreational economy, and sustainable agriculture.

 Local Stewardship

-Wildlife that depend on the Klamath Wildlife Refuges also need water to survive.
+Wildlife that depends on the Klamath Wildlife Refuges also needs water to survive.
 Reconnect Klamath promotes a basin-wide view to allocating limited water resources to support resident and migratory bird populations, native fish, and other wildlife.